Redocly/redocly-cli-cookbook/custom-plugin-rules/code-sample-checks/README.md

 # Check code sample coverage

 Authors:
-- Laura Rubin (@SansContext)  (with great help from Manny Silva in the Write the Docs Slack)
+- Laura Rubin @SansContext (with great help from Manny Silva @hawkeyexl in the Write the Docs Slack)

 ## What this does and why